pierremolinaro/acan2517FD/README.md

 ### Use of Optional Reception Filtering

-The MCP2517 CAN Controller implements two acceptance masks and six acceptance filters.
+The MCP2517 CAN Controller implements 32 acceptance masks and 32 acceptance filters.
 The driver API enables you to fully manage these registers.

 For example (`LoopBackDemoTeensy3xWithFilters` sketch):